grilme99/PlayFabForRoblox/docs/install.md

     <br><br>
     <b>Advanced</b>
     <br>
     The SDK has no dependencies so you can easily include it as a Git submodule, syncing it in with Rojo.
-There should be no need to edit the actual SDK module itself (unless contributing).
+There should be no need to edit the actual SDK module itself (unless contributing.)
     </p>
 </details>